 DAY SIX – MIDELT

-Today’s drive on our two-week Morocco itinerary took us due south from Fes towards the Atlas mountains.
+Today’s drive on our Morocco 2-week itinerary took us due south from Fes towards the Atlas mountains.
 The roads became windy and the snow-capped high Altas soon came into view.
 We stopped for coffee in Ifrane, a somewhat bizarre hill station modelled on a Swiss ski resort, before continuing the drive to Midelt.

 There isn’t a great deal going on in Midelt, and the main reason we stopped there was because it’s too far to drive all the way to the Sahara in one go.
 The city is essentially a commercial centre surrounded by farmland and small villages, though this does make for some nice walking, and unlike in the main tourist hotspots the local people here were a little more agreeable about having their photos taken.